MicroEJ/docs/ApplicationDeveloperGuide/nls.rst

 Loading Translations as an External Resource
 --------------------------------------------

-When the resource is also referenced by an ``.externresources.list`` file, can it be loaded as external resource in order to be loaded from an external memory (e.g. from a FileSystem).
+When the resource is also referenced by a ``.nls.externresources.list`` file, it can be loaded as External Resource in order to be loaded from an external memory (e.g. from a FileSystem).

 .. note::